CRISES IN THE CAPITALIST SYSTEM

 After Germany's defeat, all its colonies, including Tanganyika, Rwanda, Burundi, Togo, Cameroon, and Namibia, were taken away and placed under the control of other colonial powers as League of Nations mandates.

-2. Death of many African people.
+2. Death of Africans.

 3. Spread of Diseases.